Meuse–Argonne offensive: First phase (September 26 – October 4, 1918)

-US Marines in the Meuse-Argonne offensive.
+U.S. Army infantrymen advancing on German positions.

 The Allies decided to prepare for the assault on September 26 at 02:30 by launching one of the most expensive and stunning artillery barrages.
 This barrage was done with 2711 artillery guns and helped to destroy obstacles like barbed wire to help the Allies push up more effectively when the assault began.
 One of these artillery groups was led by Capt.
 Harry S. Truman, a future US president.
-"During the three hours preceding H hour, the Allies expended more ammunition than both sides managed to fire throughout the four years of the American Civil War.
-The cost was later calculated to have been $180 million, or $1 million per minute (about $3.5 billion in 2022 dollars)."
+According to a biography of George S. Patton, "during the three hours preceding H hour, the Allies expended more ammunition than both sides managed to fire throughout the four years of the Civil War.
+The cost was later calculated to have been $180 million, or $1 million per minute" (about $3.5 billion in 2022 dollars).
 The American attack began at 05:30 on September 26 with mixed results.
 The V and III Corps met most of their objectives, but the 79th Division failed to capture Montfaucon, the 28th "Keystone" Division's attack virtually ground to a halt due to formidable German resistance, and the 91st "Wild West" Division was compelled to evacuate the village of Épinonville though it advanced 8 km.
 The inexperienced 37th "Buckeye" Division failed to capture Montfaucon d'Argonne.